 It facilitates basic call center functions, such as call routing and logging, agent desktop interface, multi-channel communications and predictive dialing.
 Integrations, such as CRM integration and Workforce Management, are also requisites at this point.
 Additional features, such as automated customer surveys, quality monitoring, multilingual customer support, knowledge management and analytics, are good to have too.

 So, know more about the most-used phone systems by contact centers.
-See where the difference lies; and then understand what’s best for your team.
+See where the difference lies; then understand what’s best for your team.

 Leading Phone Systems in Call Centers